Vaibhav2416/Resume/README.md

 # Resume
 This is my resume repo.
-If you want to know about my projects, experiences  or education background you can visit these repo.
+If you want to know about my projects, experiences  or education background you can visit this repo.